oceanprotocol-archive/OEPs/7/README.md

 The main motivations of this OEP are:

-* Design a solution to extend the current architecture to use Decentralized Identifiers (DID) and Decentralized Distributed Objects (DDO)
+* Design a solution to extend the current architecture to use **Decentralized Identifiers (DID)** and **DID description objects (DDO)**
-* Understand how to register information on-chain with off-chain information associated
+* Understand how to register information on-chain with off-chain integrity associated
 * Understand how to resolve DID's into DDO's
 * Design a solution facilitating to have the on-chain and off-chain information aligned
 * Establishing the mechanism to know if the DDO associted to a DID was modified
 * Defining the common mechanisms, interfaces and API's to implemented the designed solution
+* Define how Ocean assets, agents and tribes can be modeled with a DID/DDO data model
+* Understand how DID hubs are formed, and how they integrate a business and storage layer

 ## Specification